UPDATED: 9:45 a.m. ET, Oct. 15, 2021

-The story of Bobby Love made headlines in 2016 after the escaped convict-turned-family man was released from prison after living a double life for decades.
-Born Walter Miller, Love turned his life around after absconding from a North Carolina prison and meeting his now-wife, Cheryl Love, whom he shares four children with.
+The story of Bobby Love made headlines in 2016 when the escaped convict-turned-family man was released from prison after living a double life for decades.
+Born Walter Miller, Love turned his life around after absconding from a North Carolina prison and meeting his now-wife, Cheryl Love, with whom he shares four children.
 Unbeknownst to Cheryl, her beloved husband, whom she thought was a law-abiding citizen, served a 10-year prison sentence for a bank robbery prior to them meeting at Baptist Medical Center in Brooklyn.

-Bobby Love’s story was revisited on social media on Wednesday after the Instagram page, “Humans of New York,” which rose to infamy for recovering the intimate and captivating stories of New York City residents, revisited his story from his wife’s perspective.
+Bobby Love’s story was revisited on social media last year on the Instagram page for “Humans of New York,” which rose to infamy for recovering the intimate and captivating stories of New York City residents.
+The post revisited his story from his wife’s perspective.

 Cheryl Love spoke to “Humans of New York” and explained what happened the day she realized her husband had been living a double life for years.
 “It was just a normal morning.
 Almost exactly five years ago.
 I was making tea in the kitchen.
 Bobby was still in bed.
 And we get this knock on the door.
 I opened it up slowly, and saw the police standing there.
 At first I wasn’t worried.
 We had this crazy lady that lived next door, and the police were always checking up on her,” she said.